Table of contents

 • Data-driven attribution

-The GA4 help page additionally states that each data-driven model is specific to each advertiser and each (single!) conversion event, and explains how data-driven attribution works:
+The GA4 help page additionally states that each data-driven model is specific to each advertiser and each (single!) conversion event and explains how data-driven attribution works:

 “Data-driven attribution allocates conversion share based on data about each conversion event.
 It differs from other models in that it uses data from your account to calculate the actual share of each post-click interaction.”
-According to Krista Seiden in Google Analytics 4, the number of contact points used in the modeling reaches up to 50+, ensuring that none of your marketing activities are missed when calculating and assigning share.
+According to Krista Seiden in Google Analytics 4, the number of contact points used in the modelling reaches up to 50+, ensuring that none of your marketing activities is missed when calculating and assigning share.

 Worth noting is the fact that conversions can occur days after interacting with ads by making the expiration period settings very important!
 There are two options available in Google Analytics 4: